danniel-contreras/danniel-contreras/README.md

 - **Grupo Facela**
   - *Software Developer* (2022-07-19 - 2023-04-2023)
-  - Activities: developing improvements to the production system, management, creation and maintenance of the database, creation of web systems, adaptation of systems to multiple devices, design of responsive systems.
+  - Activities: Developing improvements to the production system, management, creation and maintenance of the database, creation of web systems, adaptation of systems to multiple devices, design of responsive systems.

 - **SeedCode SV**
   - *Co-founder and Frontend Developer* (2023-05-01 - Present)
-  - Description of responsibilities and achievements.
+  - Activities: Development of web applications, PWA, mobile applications, Project Management and frontend instructor